christian-kramer/Windows-Lock-Timer/README.md

 <pre>
 -t			number of minutes until computer will lock
--w			number of minutes prior to locking the warning will display -m			the text of the warning message to display
+-w			number of minutes prior to locking the warning will display -c			number of minutes for the cooldown between sessions -m			the text of the warning message to display
 </pre>